delpix/artefact-dating/README.md

 # Artefact Dating — PWA

-A Progressive Web App that estimates the age of an archaeological artefact through an **interactive binary search**: the user answers a series of Yes / No questions and the app converges rapidly on the estimated date.
+A Progressive Web App that estimates the age of an artefact through an **interactive binary search**: the user answers a series of Yes / No questions and the app converges rapidly on the estimated date.